Shin-Soo Choo: Texas Rangers

-On April 10, 2016, the Rangers placed Choo on the 15-day disabled list with a strained right calf muscle and was expected to miss 4–6 weeks.
-He returned on May 20 having missed 36 games.
+On April 10, 2016, the Rangers placed Choo on the 15-day disabled list with a strained right calf muscle.
+He was expected to miss 4–6 weeks.
+He returned on May 20 after missing 35 games.
 In his first game back, he left with hamstring tightness and was placed back on the DL.
-He was activated on June 13 having missed 21 games.
+He was activated on June 13, and hit his first home run of the season in his return to lineup that day against the Oakland Athletics.
 On July 20, Choo was placed on the disabled list for third time in the season, this time for lower back inflammation.
-He returned on August 4 after 13 games.
-On August 16, 2016, it was announced that Choo would miss the rest of the season when he was placed on the 15-day disabled list (his fourth stint on the DL that season) with a fracture in his left forearm.
+He returned on August 4 after a 13-game absence.
+On August 16, it was announced that Choo would miss the rest of the season when he was placed on the 15-day disabled list (his fourth stint on the DL that season) with a fracture in his left forearm.
+Limited to 42 games in 2016, he hit .242 with seven home runs and 17 RBI.

+Choo managed to stay healthy in 2017, and finished the season slashing .261/.357/.423 with 22 home runs and 78 RBI in 149 games.

 On May 26, 2018, Choo hit a walk-off home run against Kevin McCarthy of the Kansas City Royals.
 With 176 career home runs, Choo surpassed Hideki Matsui for the most career home runs by a player born in Asia.
-Choo, having set a club record for reaching base in 47 consecutive games, was named to his first-career All-Star Game in July.
+Choo, having set a club record for reaching base in 47 consecutive games, was named to his first career All-Star Game in July.
 On July 20, Choo extended his on-base streak to 52 games with a lead-off single against the Cleveland Indians; the streak ended on July 21 in a second game against the Indians.
-Choo's 52-game on-base streak is the longest such single-season streak in Texas Rangers history.

-Choo was named the 2018 Texas Rangers Player of the Year by the DFW BBWAA chapter.
+Choo's 52-game on-base streak is the longest such single-season streak in Rangers franchise history.
+He ended the year batting .264 with 21 home runs and 62 RBI in 146 games.
+After the season, Choo was named the 2018 Texas Rangers Player of the Year by the DFW BBWAA chapter.

 On April 4, 2019, Choo recorded his 1,500th career major league hit with a single against Matt Harvey of the Los Angeles Angels.
-In 2019, he hit .265/.371/.455/.826 with 24 home runs and 64 RBI.
-He was the 8th-oldest player in the American League.
+In 2019, he hit .265/.371/.455/.826 with a career-high 24 home runs and 61 RBI in 151 games.
+He was the eighth-oldest player in the American League.
 Following the 2019 season, Choo underwent arthroscopic AC joint debridement surgery on his left shoulder.

-During the COVID-19 pandemic-shortened season, Choo hit .236/.323/.400 with 5 home runs and 15 RBIs in 33 games.
+During the COVID-19 pandemic-shortened season, Choo hit .236/.323/.400 with five home runs and 15 RBI in 33 games.